How Browsers Render HTML

 dom-performance-test.js from the

-index.html in a browser and then open the browser console.
+index.html in a browser and then go to the browser console.
 You should see the number of milliseconds it took to update a string and a DOM element.

-Those numbers are from Chrome 56 on a MacBook Air with 1.6 GHz Intel Core i5 processor and 8 GB of memory.
+Those numbers are from Chrome 70 on a MacBook Pro with 2.2 GHz Intel Core i7 processor and 16 GB of memory.
 You might see different results depending on which browser and computer you run the experiment on.
-No matter which browser or computer you end up using, you’ll realize that it takes significantly longer to update a DOM element compared to a string.
+No matter which configuration you use, you’ll notice that it takes significantly longer to update a DOM element compared to a string.
 Why is that?

 - Parse HTML